What should I do before coming to campus?

 The new CTA Golden Ticket incentive program will thank Carolina community members for helping to keep their community safe.
 Every week, Carolina Together Ambassadors will hand out golden tickets to students, staff, and faculty members they see following the 3 W’s and promoting the COVID-19 Community Standards with healthy behaviors.

-The Spring 2021 meal plans will begin January 13, at brunch.
 You may locate all dining location on the UNC campus map.

 Are UNC Libraries open?